|Previous Story: Enlightenment||Next Story: The Five Doctors|

 Meanwhile, the production team was having second thoughts about the viability of the Kamelion prop.
 Mike Power had been killed in a boating accident, and no one else possessed the necessary understanding of the software which drove the robot.
 As a result, Padmore had been unable to perfect the walking mechanism, and it took weeks to program all of Kamelion's dialogue.
 It became clear that Kamelion could not be retained as a regular member of the TARDIS crew, and Nathan-Turner decided that he would be brought back for just one more story, to air sometime during Season Twenty-One, in which he would be written out of Doctor Who.

-The single studio block allocated to The King's Demons took place on December 19th and 20th.
+The single studio block allocated to The King's Demons took place on December 19th and 20th, in BBC Television Centre Studio 1.
 The sets for the Great Hall and the dungeon were used on both days, with scenes in the guest chamber taped on the 19th, and material in the King's chamber and both TARDISes on the 20th.
 Unfortunately, the problems with Kamelion proved even more severe than anticipated.
 The prop constantly broke down, and proved unable to maintain synchronisation with Flood's prerecorded dialogue.
 Virgo completed as much footage as he could, but several Kamelion scenes, as well as a number of sequences in the TARDIS, could not be finished by the end of the day.

 The King's Demons was Terence Dudley's last televised contribution to Doctor Who, although he would subsequently novelise Black Orchid, The King's Demons and A Girl's Best Friend for Target Books.
 He continued to work occasionally as a director, such as on the All Creatures Great And Small Christmas special in 1983.
 Dudley passed away on December 25th, 1988, after a long bout with cancer.